At Rumsey, music is EVERYWHERE.

 Students that participate in the Afternoon Enrichment Program can stretch their musical talents and know-how in teacher and peer-led workshops.
 These exploratory sessions drive students to tap into their innate talents and promote a courage-seeking attitude as students learn the lifelong benefits of the artistry and performance of music.

 A general music class that meets twice a week for a portion of the year.
 IVth and Vth Form students meet for one-half of the school year, and VIth and VIIth Form students meet for one-third of the school year.
 This course explores music history as well as modern music and media.

-- Clef Club is the performing vocal group that presents programs at Parents’ Weekends and is featured in a Winter Concert and at Commencement.
-They meet twice a week with their grade level and once a week as an ensemble with all grade levels.
-The a cappella singing group, Passing Notes, is a select group chosen from the Clef Club giving those students further opportunities for solo singing and to develop their harmonizing talents.
+Rumsey Hall Chorus: The performing vocal group that presents programs at Parents’ Weekends and is featured in a Winter Concert and at Commencement.
+This group is open to all students with no previous experience required.
+They meet once a week with their grade level and once a week as an ensemble with all grade levels in the Upper School.

 Blue Dog Voices: The performing a capella group that presents programs at Parents’ Weekends and is featured in a Winter Concert and at Commencement.
 Placement in this group is by audition and at the discretion of the director.
 They meet once a week as an ensemble with all grade levels in the Upper School during the regular chorus rehearsal on Mondays.

 Orchestra: Upper School students who come to Rumsey with background and proficiency on particular instruments are encouraged to continue their studies privately and in a chamber music setting and to share their talents with the student body during special performances.
 Orchestra rehearsal takes place every Monday and Wednesday.